ubleipzig/marctools/README.md

-* A simple `yaz-marcdump -np` seems to iterate over the same 4007756 records in about 30 seconds (133591 records per second) and a `dev/nulled` iteration about 65 seconds.
-So C is still three three times faster.
+* A simple `yaz-marcdump -np` seems to iterate over the same 4007756 records in about 30 seconds (133591 records per second) and a `dev/nulled` iteration about 65 seconds (61657 records per second).
+So C is still three three to four times faster.

 The upside of the Go version is, that it is quite short, it is about 126 LOC (+ 826 for entiry library), the Java version has around 600 (with a bit more functionality, but + 11061 for the library)